Improving Information from Manipulable Data: Introduction

 \section{Introduction}

-In various situations an agent receives an allocation based on some prediction about her characteristics, and the prediction relies on data generated by the agent's own behavior.
-Firms use a consumer's web browsing history for price discrimination or ad targeting; a prospective borrower's loan decision and interest rate depend on her credit score; and web search rankings take as input a web site's own text and metadata.
-In all these settings, agents who understand the prediction algorithm can alter their behavior to receive a more desirable allocation.
-Consumers can adjust browsing behavior to mimic those with low willingness to pay; borrowers can open or close accounts to improve their credit score; and web sites can perform search engine optimization to improve their rankings.
-How should a designer account for manipulation when setting the allocation rule?
+Firms use a consumer's web browsing history to price discriminate and to target ads.
+Banks rely on a prospective borrower's credit score to make lending decisions.
+Search engines take as input a website's text and metadata to produce search results.
+In these settings and many others, an agent (consumer, borrower, website) generates data that is then used by the designer (firm, bank, search engine) to provide an allocation (prices/ads, interest rates, search rankings).
+Agents who understand the designer's algorithm can alter their behavior to receive a more desirable allocation.
+For instance, consumers can adjust browsing behavior to mimic those with low willingness to pay; borrowers can open or close accounts to improve their credit score; and websites can perform search engine optimization.
+How should a designer maximize allocation accuracy when accounting for the resulting manipulation?

-First consider a naive designer who is unaware of the potential for manipulation.
+As a benchmark, consider a naive designer who is unaware of the potential for manipulation.
 Before implementing an allocation rule, the designer gathers data generated by agents and estimates their types (the relevant characteristics).
 The \emph{naive allocation rule} assigns each agent the allocation that is optimal according to this estimate.
 But after the rule is implemented, agents' behavior changes: if agents with ``higher observables'' $x$ receive a ``higher allocation'' $y$ under the allocation rule $Y(x)$, and if agents prefer higher allocations, then some agents will find ways to game the rule by increasing their $x$.
-In line with Goodhart's Law, the original estimation is no longer accurate.
+In line with Goodhart's Law, the original estimation is no longer accurate.\footnote{Goodhart's Law, often rephrased as ``When a measure becomes a target, it ceases to be a good measure,'' was originally stated by \citet{goodhart75} as ``Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.''
+In our context ``control purposes'' would correspond to the designer's use of the estimation for allocation decisions.}

 A more sophisticated designer realizes that behavior has changed, gathers new data, and re-estimates the relationship between observables and type.
 After the designer updates the allocation rule based on the new prediction, agent behavior changes once again.
-The designer might iterate to a \emph{fixed point}: an allocation rule that is a best response to the data that is generated under this very rule.
+The designer might keep adjusting the rule until she reaches a \emph{fixed point}: an allocation rule that is a best response to the data that is generated under this very rule.
 But the resulting allocation need not match the desired agent characteristics well.